-Runoff calculations have been provided as part of this plan to determine flow and to size the discharge structures.
-The treatment ponds have been designed to allow adequate settling times for the expected particles sizes to reduce suspended solids concentrations to meet effluent limits.
-The treatment ponds are designed to provide adequate oxidation for the removal of iron and other metals to a concentration within the permit requirements.
+Runoff calculations have been provided as part of this plan to determine flow and to size the discharge structure.
+The treatment pond has been designed to allow adequate settling times for the expected particles sizes to reduce suspended solids concentrations to meet effluent limits.
+The treatment pond is designed to provide adequate oxidation for the removal of iron and other metals to a concentration within the permit requirements.
 The pH of the effluent will be between 6.0 and 8.5, or as otherwise allowed by the permit.